I get this question a lot:

 Back to collagen

-Does having 30-35 calories from a multi collagen protein in your morning coffee throw you out of a fasted state and therefore out of autophagy?
+So if you’re seeking collagen’s benefits, does having 30-35 calories from collagen protein powder in your morning coffee throw you out of a fasted state and therefore out of autophagy?

 - Heathline = kind of